inko-lang/inko/docs/source/getting-started/types.md

 ### ByteArray

-`ByteArray` is similar to `Array`, except its optimised for storing bytes.
+`ByteArray` is similar to `Array`, except it's optimised for storing bytes.
 A `ByteArray` needs less memory compared to an `Array`, but can only store `Int` values in the range of 0 up to (and including) 255.